Saturday, June 18, 2011

 A STANDING-ROOM-ONLY GOODBYE

-My day started as I winded down my visit in Dhaka, the bustling capital of Bangladesh.
-I was happy to be leaving, as I needed to get away from all the staring and the thousand questions from friendly strangers.
-The day before my bus departs, I went to my friend Karin’s (a Swiss surgical resident) guesthouse to rid myself of some taka (Bangladesh’s money) in exchange of her Indian rupees.
-I didn’t need a lot - just some spare change for when I’d need to buy food or drink on my way to Kolkata.
-I can exchange my US dollars once I am there.
-Karin walked me at the foot of an overpass and we exchanged email addresses.
-Just before we made our final goodbye (cheek to cheek pleasantries), a good crowd had gathered around us - surrounding us!
-Gazing as we intimately bade each other goodbye.
-It was hilarious.
-Bangladeshis don’t have qualms showing their curiosity.
-Most societies that I know content themselves by stealing glances, but in this intense capital, Karin and I were a circus show, replete with a full circle of crowd gathering around us!
-I half expected a round of applause.
+My day started as I was winding down my visit in Dhaka, the bustling capital of Bangladesh.
+I was happy to be leaving.
+I needed to get away from all the staring and the thousand questions from friendly strangers.
+The day before my bus departed, I visited my friend Karin (a Swiss surgical resident) in her guesthouse to rid myself of some taka (Bangladesh’s money) in exchange of her Indian rupees.
+I didn't need a lot - just some spare change for when I’d need to buy food or drink on my way to Kolkata.
+I could exchange my US dollars once I am there.

 300 RUPEES